techandmedia/dbeuh/libs/antd/README.md

 In order to run this library, you need Ant Design, NextJs installed on your main project

+version: 0.0.17

+- add responsive container, based on Ant Design Column
+- skipped test as Jest is breaking

 version: 0.0.14

 - add two column form